-NSW Nurses and Midwives Association (NSWNMA) delegates and members from around the state, including Diane Lang and Noelene Bell from Bega Hospital, joined Global Nurses United’s first International Day of Action.
+NSW Nurses and Midwives Association (NSWNMA) delegates and members from around the state, including Diane Lang and Noelene Bell from Bega Hospital, will join the Global Nurses United’s first international day of action.

 In June this year the NSWNMA helped form an international nursing organisation - Global Nurses United - strongly committed to overcoming what it believes is injustice, and resisting and reversing the attacks on affordable public services, including hospitals and other health services.

-On Tuesday morning, nurses and midwives assembled in Sydney’s Hyde Park before marching to Parliament House and back to St Mary’s Cathedral.
+This morning nurses and midwives are assembling in Sydney’s Hyde Park before marching to Parliament House and back to St Mary’s Cathedral.

-While at Parliament House, Ms Lang presented the government with a petition containing 1396 signatures from people across the Bega Valley calling for the implementation of the 1:4 ratio.
+While at Parliament House, Ms Lang said she would be presenting the government with a petition containing 1396 signatures from people across the Bega Valley calling for the implementation of the 1:4 ratio.